Imhaet/KaliLive/README.md

 ## KALI LINUX LIVE USB INSTALL PROCEDURE

-The specifics of this procedure will vary depending on whether you’re doing it on a Windows, Linux, or OS X system. *I am just focusing on the procedure for creating the USB Live on Windows at the moment.*
+The specifics of this procedure will vary depending on whether you’re doing it on a Windows, Linux, or OS X system.
+*I am just focusing on the procedure for creating the USB Live in Windows at the moment.*

 <br />